 - Understand the common misconceptions of ASO

-- Learn the definition of ASO in 2021
+- Learn the definition of ASO

 - Discover why ASO is important to help grow your app or game (hint: it supports your User Acquisition strategies)

 - Be careful when measuring the impact of ASO on your app’s performance

 - Understand the fundamental equation of ASO (traffic x conversion rate = downloads)